- Author: Michael Burry

 You must make certain to understand the Social Security Administration qualification order for scoliosis if you plan to go on disability for scoliosis.
-Like with any other medical condition, obtaining disability benefits for scoliosis can be challenging.
+Obtaining disability benefits for scoliosis can be challenging as with any other medical condition.
 Therefore, understanding the qualifications and the steps that follow is necessary.

 Is Scoliosis A Disability?

-Scoliosis is not automatically considered a disability.
+Yes, Scoliosis can be considered a disability.
 However, it depends on the severity of the physical and functional limitations.
 Some physical limitations for spine disorders are long-term pain while standing or sitting, which restricts mobility.
-If the disability is mild, it will not be considered for the benefits, whereas if the effects are traumatic, it may be considered a disability.

 Symptoms Of Scoliosis